×

 Example:

-Executive snapshots quantify reduced backlog, improved FCR, fewer errors, and faster onboarding to support budget requests.
+Executive reports quantify improvements such as reduced backlogs, better first‑contact resolution, fewer errors and faster onboarding to support budget requests for training initiatives.

 can drive your business outcomes.